Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 Bonus Tip: Stamp Duty Calculators

-In case you want to be sure of how much ABSD you have to pay before buying a property, stamp duty calculators are available on the IRAS website to help you out!
+In case you want to be sure of how much ABSD you have to pay before buying a residential property, stamp duty calculators are available on the IRAS website to help you out!

 So How do I avoid ABSD?